 - 4networking.biz (blatant ads section)

 What doesn’t work when it comes to marketing your free book?

 Not telling your family.
 My family have no frickin’ idea what I do but that doesn’t mean they won’t tell people about my book.
 I realised this when I found my teenage daughter proudly sharing one of my free books with her friends.
 Just because they don’t understand your work it doesn’t mean you can’t let them be proud of you.

 Not telling your friends.
 Many of my friends are social media fanatics.
 When I published Zero to Social Media I kept quiet.
 I didn’t tell them about my books as I thought they knew everything that I had to say.
 Apparently not.
 Tell your friends, even if you think they know everything and it’s not of interest to them.

 Thinking that Amazon will do everything for you.
-Amazon do an awful lot to keep promoting a popular book.
+Amazon does an awful lot to keep promoting a popular book.
 But you have to start the process.
 You cannot sit back and think “I’ve published, it’s free… I’m done now”.
 Your job as a published author is only just beginning.